Lawrence Taylor: A Force of Nature

 "Lawrence Taylor, defensively, has had as big an impact as any player I've ever seen.
 He changed the way defense is played, the way pass-rushing is played, the way linebackers play and the way offenses block linebackers." -Hall of Fame Oakland Raiders Coach John Madden

 The 1990 season would pose as a big challenge for Taylor, who wanted to restructure his contract before returning to the Giants off-season training camp.
 While demanding a new contract for $2 million a year, talks dragged on without either side budging.
 While holding out on returning to the Giants, Taylor was penalized $2,500 a day every day.
 Not until four days before the Giants' season opener against the Philadelphia Eagles would Taylor and the Giants come to a contract agreement.
 Although he missed all five preseason games and all of training camp, Taylor started in the season opener in optimum shape and recorded three sacks and a forced fumble.
-He would finish the season with a total of 10.5 sacks and make his tenth Pro Bowl in ten years, but for the first time in his career, he would not make the first team, in accordance with the Associated Press.
+He would finish the season with a total of 10.5 sacks and make his tenth Pro Bowl in ten years, but for the first time in his career, he would not make the first team, according to the Associated Press.
 However, Taylor's Giants would go on to a 10-0 record and end their regular season with a 13-3 record.
 After a first-round bye, they would go on to beat the Chicago Bears 31-3 and the San Francisco 49ers 15-13 (Giants kicker Matt Bahr kicked a club record five field goals and so was the only Giant to score).
-The Giants would then go on to beat the Buffalo Bills in Super Bowl XXV 20-19, in which would eventually go down as one of the most emotional and exciting Super Bowls in NFL history, It was the second Super Bowl win for the New York Football Giants in five years.
+The Giants would then go on to beat the Buffalo Bills in Super Bowl XXV 20-19, in which would eventually go down as one of the most emotional and exciting Super Bowls in NFL history.
+It was the second Super Bowl win for the New York Football Giants in five years.

 "I think it's time for me to retire.
 I've done everything I can do.
 I've been to Super Bowls.
 I've been to playoffs.
 I've done things that other people haven't been able to do in this game before.
 After 13 years, it's time for me to go."-Lawrence Taylor during a post-game press conference after a Divisional Playoff game against the San Francisco 49ers

 The final years of Lawrence Taylor's career as member of the Giants proved to be trying.
 After the Giants' second Super Bowl, legendary coach Bill Parcells health was in jeopardy and so decided to leave the organization at the top of his game.
-The Giants promoted their long time offensive coordinator Ray Handley.
+The Giants promoted their long time offensive coordinator Ray Handley to Head Coach.
 The 1991 season marked Taylor's decline in productivity as he recorded only seven sacks in fourteen games.
 In 1992, after the Giants went 5-4 to start their season, Taylor suffered a ruptured Achilles Tendon on the November 8 game against the Green Bay Packers.
 Personally, I'll never forget that day as I remember clearly, L.T. being wheeled away on top of a gurney with both his hands covering his eyes in obvious pain.
 Funny how both he and the legendary Trojan hero Achilles suffered the same fate.
 My hero had finally fallen.
 He wasn't invincible after all.
-It was common that a player suffering as such an injury would not return.
+It was likely that a player suffering such an injury would not return.
 The Giants as a team played miserably for the rest of the season, going 1-6.
 However, in the 1993 season, the Giants were given new hope.
 Dan Reeves was hired as the new head coach and Taylor returned to the field with a new intensity to play.
-He played admirably that year and recorded 6 sacks.
+He performed admirably that year, recording 6 sacks.
 The Giants went 11-5 and beat the Minnesota Vikings in the first round of the playoffs 17-10.
 But in the next game against the rival San Francisco 49ers, they were beaten convincingly enough 44-3 (in a game I still remember with angst).
 Towards the end of the game, Taylor was visibly crying.
-In the post-game press conference, he said "I think it's time for me to retire.
+In the post-game press conference, he said the following: "I think it's time for me to retire.
 I've done everything I can do.
 I've been to Super Bowls.
 I've been to playoffs.
 I've done things that other people haven't been able to do in this game before.
 After 13 years, it's time for me to go."

 "You just got to go play.
 And no matter how many times it knocks you down.
 No matter how many times you think you can’t go forward.
 No matter how many times things just don’t go right.
 You know, anybody can quit.
 Anybody can do that.
 A Hall of Famer never quits.
 A Hall of Famer realizes that, a Hall of Famer realizes that the crime is not being knocked down, the crime is not getting up again.
 And I want to thank you for allowing me to be here.
 Thank you very much."-Lawerence Taylor during his Hall of Fame induction speech at Canton Ohio